 - Plan where you need to be and when.
 If there’s a schedule, make sure you’re familiar with it.
 Consult with the wedding planner if there is one.

-- Take two cameras.
+- Take two cameras in case of any mishaps.
 Charge all batteries.
 Empty all memory cards.

 - Be on your toes and expect the unexpected.
-Have a back-up plan just in case (for example if it’s raining).
+Have a back-up plan just in case (for example if it’s raining or blowing a hooley).

 - Lay off the champagne!
 (At least until you’re sure you’re done.)

-And of course, protect yourself with some good insurance.
+And of course, protect yourself with some good insurance in case things do go pear-shaped, despite your best efforts.
 Most brokers and insurers offer specialist professional insurance packages for wedding photographers.

 Make sure yours includes professional indemnity insurance (for legal costs and compensation if you’re accused of making a mistake), public liability insurance (for damages to third party property and/or people when you’re on location) and cover for your equipment if it’s lost or damaged.